F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 --------------

 When using FAST, the Applications List tab is selected.
 If you have never used FAST before the application list will likely be empty.
-See the :ref:`deploytab` on deploying a new application.
+See the :ref:`deploytab` tab on deploying a new application.

 You see the following tabs in the FAST interface: